estuary/flow/site/docs/overview/who-should-use-flow.md

 * Custom ETL application development, such as Spark, Flink, or AWS λ
 * Supplemental data stores for intermediate transformation states
 * ETL job management and execution, such as a self-hosting or Google Cloud Dataflow
-* Custom reconciliation of historical vs streaming datasets, including onerous "backfills" of new streaming applications from historical data
+* Custom reconciliation of historical vs streaming datasets, including onerous backfills of new streaming applications from historical data

 Flow's declarative GitOps workflow is a dramatic simplification from this inherent complexity.
 It saves you time and costs, catches mistakes before they hit production, and keeps your data fresh across all the places you use it.